-This is another one of my not really a recipe post.
+This is another one of my not really a recipe posts.
 I would apologize, but this is something that I used to really enjoy when I was a kid, and I only remembered it the other day.
 I decided to give it a try and discovered that I still like it.
 We had it with breakfast for dinner the other night, and Baker’s Man thought I was crazy at first, but he agreed that it was good.
 He did, however, say that he would prefer grits or potatoes with his breakfast in the future.
+I guess I will just have to eat it all myself.

 For those of you who are unfamiliar with Hominy, it is a dried corn kernel that is then treated with either a lye solution or soaked in lime juice to remove the hull.
 This process is referred to as nixtamalizatoin.
 The resultant over sized kernels of corn are a good source of dietary fiber and carbohydrates.
 Hominy is often used in soups like posole, or menudo, but I had never eaten either of those soups when I was a child.
 I was an adult before I learned that hominy could be part of something with such complex flavors.